senzing-garage/aws-cloudformation-dev-rest/README.md

                Example:  `senzing-db`
         1. In **Security**

-           :warning: the following assumes a "Server store file" and "Client trust store file" have been created.
+           :warning: The following assumes a "Server store file" and "Client trust store file" have been created.
            If not, see
            [How to generate keystores for SSL client authentication](#how-to-generate-keystores-for-ssl-client-authentication).